segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 - **Data Types** - Data Lakes infers the data type for each event using its own schema inference systems instead of using a data type set for an event in Protocols.
 This might lead to the data type set in a data lake being different from the data type in the tracking plan.
 For example, if you set `product_id` to be an integer in the Protocols Tracking Plan, but the event is sent into Segment as a string, then Data Lakes may infer this data type as a string in the Glue Data Catalog.
 - **Labels** - Labels set in Protocols aren't sent to Data Lakes.
+{% endfaqitem %}

-#### What is the cost to use AWS Glue?
+{% faqitem What is the cost to use AWS Glue? %}
-You can find details on Amazon's [pricing for Glue page](https://aws.amazon.com/glue/pricing/).
+You can find details on Amazon's [pricing for Glue page](https://aws.amazon.com/glue/pricing/){:target="_blank"}.
 For reference, Data Lakes creates 1 table per event type in your source, and adds 1 partition per hour to the event table.
+{% endfaqitem %}

-#### What limits does AWS Glue have?
+{% faqitem What limits does AWS Glue have? %}
 AWS Glue has limits across various factors, such as number of databases per account, tables per account, and so on.
-See the [full list of Glue limits](https://docs.aws.amazon.com/general/latest/gr/glue.html#limits_glue) for more information.
+See the [full list of Glue limits](https://docs.aws.amazon.com/general/latest/gr/glue.html#limits_glue){:target="_blank"} for more information.

 The most common limits to keep in mind are:
 - Databases per account: 10,000